S-0896

 Plain Language

-Chatbot providers may not use any language in their advertising, chatbot interface, or chatbot outputs that states or implies the content is endorsed by or equivalent to services from a licensed professional.
-This covers a broad range of licensed professions: any certified, registered, or licensed professional; attorneys; CPAs; investment advisors and their representatives; and licensed fiduciaries.
-The prohibition applies across three surfaces — advertising, the chatbot interface, and the chatbot's output data.
+Chatbot providers may not use any language in their advertising, interface design, or chatbot outputs that states or implies the chatbot's content is endorsed by or equivalent to that of a licensed professional — including any certified/registered/licensed professional, legal professionals, CPAs, investment advisors, or licensed fiduciaries.
+This prohibits implicit professional endorsement through terms, letters, or phrases, not just explicit claims.
+The coverage is broad: it applies to advertising about the chatbot, the chatbot's user interface, and the chatbot's actual outputs.

 Statutory Text